Dungpham0703/Dungpham0703/README.md

 ---

 ## 🧠 About Me
-I’m a student passionate about **data engineering domain** I enjoy building **ETL pipelines**, **data workflows**, and automating processes using Python and SQL.
+I’m a student passionate about **data engineering domain**.
+I enjoy building **ETL pipelines**, **data workflows**, and automating processes using Python and SQL.
-Currently exploring **distributed data processing** and **cloud data platforms** such as AWS and Spark.
+Currently, I'm exploring **distributed data processing** and **cloud data platforms** such as AWS and Spark.
-Data needs engineers to give it a voice.
+The reason that make me want to be a data engineer is "Data needs engineers to give it a voice".

 ---